tbrowder/Checkwriter/README.md

-    %*ENV<CheckwriterPrivateDir> = "/path/to/private/dir";
+    %*ENV<CHECKWRITER_PRIVATE_DIR> = "/path/to/private/dir";
     use Checkwriter;
     checkwriter write-check [interactive process]

-The user's default personal or business bank account and other private information are in the `AccountData.hjson` file, and the records of checks written are in the `Register.json` file.
-The data to define the physical layout of a printed check are in file `BlankCheck.hjson`.
+The user's default personal or business bank account and other private information are in the three files represented by the three files in the 'resources' directory:

+  * 'AccountData.hjson'

+    Contains the bank account data.

+  * 'Register.json'

+    Contains records of checks written.

+  * 'BlankCheck.hjson'

+    Contains the data to define the physical layout of a printed check.

+The file names are **not** required to be the same but, in any case, they must be provided in the user's `$HOME/.Checkwriter/config.yml` which will be created if it doesn't exist and be populated with the example names.
+That default file looks like this:

+    # file: $HOME/.Checkwriter/config.yml
+    #   file names:
+    account-data: AccountData.hjson
+    check-data: BlankCheck.hjson
+    register-data: Register.json

 All are shown as examples in the `resources` directory.
 All the `hjson` input files use the `Hjson` format (see module `JSON::Hjson` for more information).

 Planned features
 ----------------